 Changing your gender (by deed poll)

 You can start living in another gender at any time (and at any age).
-You don’t need to do anything “official”, to begin with, or register the change of gender — you can simply start living in the new gender.
+You don’t have to follow a legal process, to begin with, or register the change of gender — you can simply start living in the new gender.

-If you want to change your name to something matching another gender, you’ll need a deed poll as proof of your change of name.
-You don’t need to have started living in a new gender.
+If you want to change your name to some other name, belonging to another gender, you’ll need a deed poll as proof of your change of name.
+You don’t need to start living in a new gender if you’re not ready.
 Nevertheless, many people choose to start living in their new gender when they change their name.

 You can apply for a Gender Recognition Certificate (GRC) after living in your new gender for 2 years (in some cases 6 years).
-(You don’t have to do this.)
+(You don’t have to apply for a GRC if you don’t want to.)

 How to change your gender